In Short

-The same board of directors commonly manage both the holding company and its subsidiary companies.
-A centralised management structure promotes overall corporate governance and the business performance of the group as a whole.
-This control is the main element of an ultimate holding company.
+Depending on the size of the corporate group, the same board of directors may manage both the holding company and its subsidiary companies.
+The overarching control of the ultimate holding company over the other companies in the corporate group is the main element of an ultimate holding company structure.
 Therefore, the ultimate holding company cannot be a subsidiary of another company.
 This article examines an ultimate holding company structure, its benefits and reporting requirements.

 Subsidiary Companies

 A subsidiary is a company under the control of another company.
 It runs the day-to-day operations and may incur liability.
-Under The Corporations Act 2001 (Cth), a company is a subsidiary if the other company:
+Under the Corporations Act 2001 (Cth), a company is a subsidiary of the other company:

 - controls the composition of its board of directors;